Daily High to Daily Low: Is It Safe to Buy Costco Wholesale Corporation (COST)?

 UBS gave a rating of “Buy” to COST, setting the target price at $600 in the report published on December 10th of the previous year.

-Volatility was left at 2.70%, however, over the last 30 days, the volatility rate increased by 3.04%, as shares sank -7.48% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.20% lower at present.
+Volatility was left at 2.58%, however, over the last 30 days, the volatility rate increased by 2.05%, as shares surge +1.30% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.69% lower at present.

 Insider Trading